spectrocloud/librarium/docs/docs-content/clusters/data-center/maas/create-manage-maas-clusters.md

 :::warning

+By default, Palette will register a DNS record in MAAS for the deployed cluster, linking it to the IP address(es) of the control plane node(s) of the cluster.
+However you may not want to depend on MAAS for your cluster DNS record.
+The Kubernetes pack provides an option to configure a custom API server endpoint for your cluster instead.

-If the MAAS API server URL is not resolvable outside of the MAAS environment, you can specify a different URL in the cluster profile's Kubernetes YAML.
-This feature is only supported in Palette eXtented Kubernetes (PXK).
-For more information, refer to the [Custom MAAS Endpoint](../../../integrations/kubernetes.md#custom-maas-endpoint) section of the PXK reference page.
+This feature is only supported in Palette eXtended Kubernetes (PXK).
+For more information, refer to the [Custom API server endpoint for MAAS clusters](../../../integrations/kubernetes.md#custom-api-server-endpoint-for-maas-clusters) section of the PXK reference page.

 :::